Motivational Enhancement Therapy In Los Angeles

 How MET Benefits Individuals Who are in Recovery from Addiction

 Unfortunately, there is not one single therapy approach for treating addiction.
 Each person suffers from unique challenges.
-In certain studies, motivational enhancement therapy was found to be effective and to assist individuals with substance misuse issues.
-In fact, it helps people overcome resistance to change, which is the building block towards a successful recovery.
+In certain studies, MET was found to be effective and to assist individuals with substance misuse issues.
+In fact, it helps people overcome resistance to change, which is the building block toward a successful recovery.

 When a person is ready and willing to alter behaviors, it is possible to enjoy a sober lifestyle.
 In other words, it increases a person’s readiness to go against negative addictive behavior.
-Also, it has been proven to lower the severity of drug or alcohol abuse and to lengthen the terms of abstinence.
+Also, it has been proven to lower the severity of drug or alcohol abuse and to lengthen a person’s abstinence.

 At Harmony Place, we understand the need for individuals to recognize the importance of change and that it begins internally.
 In essence, this is the turning point in a person’s life that can help towards long-term recovery.
 For more information about ways to treat addiction, contact us today.